Adding a table to a WordPress Page or Post

 When the options screen opens, choose Table by clicking on its icon:

-Editing and adding options to table
+Editing and adding options to the table

-Start adding text to your table.
+Start adding content to your table.
 You can a caption underneath if you want.
 You can also add or remove columns or rows, change the look to stripes and give it a background colour.
 There are options to add a header or footer to the table.

 Here are two versions of the same table, plain and with stripes and a coloured background:

 A good theme designer can make these tables look even better!
 See what it’s like to work with us or contact us for a quote.